domeengine/dome/docs/modules/plugin.md

 ### Static Methods

-#### `static load(name)`
+#### `static load(name: String): Void`

 This will search the current execution context for a plugin of the given `name` and load it.

 The name of the library must be as follows, for different platforms.
 Assuming your plugin was named `"test"`:
   * On Windows, the file would be `test.dll`
   * On Mac OS X, the file must be named `test.dylib`
   * On Linux and other platforms, the file must be `test.so`

-Where these shared library files can be located varies by operating system, and the system-specific documentation should be consulted.
-In most cases, keeping them in the working directory where DOME is _invoked from_ is sufficient, but this is not guarenteed.
+The `name` can be treated as a relative file path from the location of your application entry point, but it is recommended to place plugin library files in the same folder as your `main.wren` or `game.egg` file, for the best compatibility across platforms.

 Once the plugin library is loaded, DOME will execute its [Init hook](/plugins/#init), if available.
 If the hook reports a failure, or the library could not be found, `Plugin.load()` will abort the current fiber.